aws-amplify/docs/js/authentication.md

 import { withAuthenticator } from 'aws-amplify-react'; // or 'aws-amplify-react-native';
 import Amplify from 'aws-amplify';
-// Get the aws resources configuration parameters import aws_exports from './aws-exports'; // if you are using Amplify CLI
+// Get the aws resources configuration parameters import awsconfig from './aws-exports'; // if you are using Amplify CLI

-Amplify.configure(aws_exports);
+Amplify.configure(awsconfig);

 // ...